-Prior to joining Kelly Hart & Hallman LLP, Mr. Birnbaum practiced tax law in New Jersey and hedge fund law in New York.
-His practice included the formation of hedge funds, drafting offering documents, addressing hedge fund fee/allocation tax issues, and assisting with SEC Investment Adviser compliance.
-He also advised clients - including the U.S. arm of a Middle Eastern sovereign wealth fund - as to matters relating to the Securities Act of 1933, the Investment Advisers Act of 1940, and the Commodity Exchange Act, and addressed SEC, FINRA, NFA, and CFTC compliance issues.
+Before joining Kelly Hart, Mr. Birnbaum practiced tax and hedge fund law in New Jersey and New York.
+His practice involved forming hedge funds, drafting offering documents, addressing hedge fund fee/allocation tax issues, and ensuring SEC Investment Adviser compliance.
+He also advised clients, including the U.S. arm of a Middle Eastern sovereign wealth fund, on Securities Act of 1933, Investment Advisers Act of 1940, and Commodity Exchange Act matters, while addressing SEC, FINRA, NFA, and CFTC compliance issues.

-Mr. Birnbaum is a former stock options floor-trader on the American Stock Exchange, and he is also a current member of the U.S. Patent and Trademark Office bar.
-As a result, he is able to draw upon his background in finance and intellectual property to further assist clients.
+Mr. Birnbaum’s background includes experience as a stock options floor-trader on the American Stock Exchange, as well as current membership in the U.S. Patent and Trademark Office bar.
+As a result, he is uniquely qualified to assist clients with finance and intellectual property issues.

 - Texas Bar Foundation, Fellow

 - Top Attorney, 360 West magazine, 2017-2023

 - Top Attorney, Fort Worth Magazine, 2018, 2020

 - Texas Super Lawyers Rising Star, Thomson Reuters, 2016

 - Georgetown University Law Center, LL.M., 2010